araiara/data-validation/data_validation.md

 AND updated_date IS NULL;
 ~~~~
 > Remarks: Test failed!
-> Records having updated_by value but NULL updated_date was found.
+> 57 records having updated_by value but NULL updated_date was found.
-##### Check if there are any hours worked that are greater than 24 hours.
+##### 7. Check if there are any hours worked that are greater than 24 hours.
 ~~~~ sql
 SELECT
   COUNT(*) AS impacted_record_count,